Chair: Karen Hankinson, Olsson, Irvine, CA, USA

 Vice Chair: Nicole Jackson, Alfred Benesch & Company, Fort Worth, TX, USA

-The ITE Traffic Engineering Council (TENC) established TENC Committee 102-02 for the purpose of assembling Federal, State, and Local jurisdictional information on existing warrants, policies, and regulations governing selection of various alternative traffic control treatments and devices at highway-railroad grade crossings and to synthesize this information and make it available to practitioners.
+The Traffic Engineering Council established Railroad Grade Crossing Standing Committee for the purpose of assembling Federal, State, and Local jurisdictional information on existing warrants, policies, and regulations governing selection of various alternative traffic control treatments and devices at highway-railroad grade crossings and to synthesize this information and make it available to practitioners.

-Committee 102-02 provided a venue for ITE to develop an up-to-date resource to supplement the U.S. Department of Transportation's Railroad-Highway Grade Crossing Handbook (Revised Second Edition, August 2007).
-Since that time, committee members have been active in developing and applying best practices and standards for grade crossing design and safety through various venues including participation on the National Committee on Uniform Traffic Control Devices, sponsoring webinars and sessions on grade crossing issues at ITE Technical Conferences and Annual Meetings, and actively participating in the field as public sector, private sector or institutional professionals.
+The Committee provides a venue for ITE to develop an up-to-date resources to supplement the U.S. Department of Transportation's Highway-Rail Crossing Handbook, 3rd Edition and ITE’s Preemption of Traffic Signals Near Railroad Grade Crossings, 2nd Edition recommended practice as well as to provide more recent information relevant to practitioners involved in the selection and/or design of railroad grade crossing traffic control devices.
+Committee members are active in developing and applying best practices and standards for grade crossing safety, design,and operation through various venues including participation on the National Committee on Uniform Traffic Control Devices, sponsoring webinars, workshops, and sessions on grade crossing issues at ITE meetings, and actively participating in the field as public sector, private sector, or institutional professionals.